Skip to content

 3Ignoring marketplace complexity

-Uber's platform must balance the needs of riders, drivers, restaurants, couriers, and merchants simultaneously.
-If your resume only discusses single-user applications without demonstrating understanding of multi-sided dynamics, trade-offs, and network effects, you may appear misaligned with Uber's core business challenges.
+Uber's platform balances riders, drivers, restaurants, couriers, and merchants simultaneously.
+A resume that only discusses single-user applications — no multi-sided dynamics, trade-offs, or network effects — appears misaligned with Uber's core business challenges.

 Frequently Asked Questions